budget-nadi© FijiPocketGuide.com

 Sri Siva Subramaniya Swami Temple

 Just outside of the hustle and bustle of Main Street in Nadi Town, the Sri Siva Subramaniya Swami Temple is a gloriously colourful structure definitely worth adding to your sightseeing itinerary.
-Admission is around FJ$5 where you will be given a sarong (sulu) to cover your legs, remove your shoes and explore the carvings and paintings of Hindu deities around the temple.
+Admission is around FJ$5, during which you will be given a sarong (sulu) to cover your legs, remove your shoes, and explore the carvings and paintings of Hindu deities around the temple.
 While it’s acceptable to take photos outside of the temple, you are asked not to take photos inside.

 Shopping in Central Nadi

 Nadi’s shopping scene is where you’ll find the melting pot of cultures in Fiji the most evident.
-Fijian crafts, Indian fashion, polished Western-style souvenir shops and more can be found all along Nadi’s Main Street.
+Fijian crafts, Indian fashion, polished Western-style souvenir shops, and more can be found all along Nadi’s Main Street.
 Needless to say, souvenir shopping is made pretty easy here, with the option of large souvenir outlets like Jack’s and Tappoo selling mass-produced souvenirs to the alternative shopping experience of the Nadi Handicraft Market.
 We recommend shopping around first, as many souvenir stores will sell the same items at different prices.
 Finally, the Nadi Market is where you’ll find fresh produce and get to mingle with the locals!
 Buy some tropical fruit and vegetables and ask the stall owners how to prepare them.
+Learn more about shopping in Where to Buy the Best Souvenirs in Fiji.

 Garden of the Sleeping Giant